rnassif/Cognos-extensions/README.md

 		 *
 		 */
 		constructor(options) {
-		      // In the json example above, I defined a dependency on the conent state API.
+		      // In the json example above, I defined a dependency on the content state API.
 I can access it here using:
 		      //  options.features['state']

 		      // Also, since the Transaction API is defined under the runtimeDependencies, I cannot use it in the constructor or the initialize function.